d2l-ai/d2l-en/chapter_introduction/index.md

 Tailors have developed a small number of parameters that describe human body shape fairly accurately for the purpose of fitting clothes.
-These problems are referred to as *subspace estimation* problems.
+These problems are referred to as *subspace estimation*.
 If the dependence is linear, it is called *principal component analysis*.
 * Is there a representation of (arbitrarily structured) objects in Euclidean space (i.e., the space of vectors in $\mathbb{R}^n$) such that symbolic properties can be well matched?
-This is called *representation learning* and it is used to describe entities and their relations, such as Rome $-$ Italy $+$ France $=$ Paris.
+This is called *representation learning* and it can be used to describe entities and their relations, such as "Rome" $-$ "Italy" $+$ "France" $=$ "Paris".
 * Is there a description of the root causes of much of the data that we observe?
-For instance, if we have demographic data about house prices, pollution, crime, location, education, salaries, etc., can we discover how they are related simply based on empirical data?
+For instance, if we have demographic data about house prices, pollution, crime, location, education, and salaries, can we discover how they are related simply based on empirical data?
 The fields concerned with *causality* and *probabilistic graphical models* address this problem.
-* Another important and exciting recent development in unsupervised learning is the advent of *generative adversarial networks* (GANs).
+* Another important and exciting recent development in unsupervised learning is the advent of *generative adversarial networks*.
 These give us a procedural way to synthesize data, even complicated structured data like images and audio.
 The underlying statistical mechanisms are tests to check whether real and fake data are the same.
-We will devote a few notebooks to them.

 ### Interacting with an Environment